Privacy & Non-Discrimination Policy

 In 1998, Congress amended the Rehabilitation Act to require Federal agencies to make their electronic and information technology accessible to people with disabilities.
 Inaccessible technology interferes with an individual's ability to obtain and use information quickly and easily.
 Section 508 was enacted to eliminate barriers in information technology, to make available new opportunities for people with disabilities, and to encourage the development of technologies that will help achieve these goals.
 The law applies to all Federal agencies when they develop, procure, maintain, or use electronic and information technology.
 Under Section 508 (29 U.S.C.
 '794d), agencies must give disabled employees and members of the public access to information that is comparable to the access available to others.
 It is recommended that you review the laws and regulations listed below to further your understanding of Section 508 and how you can support implementation.

 You may decline participation in any activity that asks for information (i.e., surveys or e-mails).
 Your choice to not participate will have no effect on your ability to access information on the city's Web site.

 Disclaimer Regarding Accuracy of Information

-Visitors to, and users of, this site are advised that information contained here is believed to be accurate.
+Visitors to, and users of, this site are advised that the information contained here is believed to be accurate.
 However, errors can occur.
 The city makes no representation regarding the completeness, accuracy, or timeliness of such information and the data or that such information and data will be error-free.
-In the event that the information on the city's official printed documents differ from the information contained on this Web site, information on the city's official printed documents will take precedence.
+In the event that the information on the city's official printed documents differs from the information contained on this Web site, information on the city's official printed documents will take precedence.
 Visitors are encouraged to review the official version of all documents upon which they plan to rely.